content-services/content-sources-backend/docs/register_client.md

 4. Note that the current instructions do not work with content_guards enabled.
 If `custom_repo_content_guards` is set to true in config.yaml, content access will be denied for custom repositories.

 ## Configure firewall
- You may need to adjust your firewall to allow access.
-If you run into connection issues, you can set your firewall to be trusted:
+ You might need to adjust your firewall to allow access.
+If you run into connection issues, you can set your default firewall zone to "trusted":
 ```bash
 sudo firewall-cmd --set-default-zone=trusted
 ```